-I.5.2 Individual Support
+I.5.2.
+Individual Support

 Individual support (also referred to as subsistence) refers to the day-to-day living costs incurred by participants and, where applicable, accompanying persons during the mobility activity.
-This includes accommodation and food as well as local travel to and from the venue of the activity in the host country.
+This includes accommodation, food and insurance as well as local travel to and from the venue of the activity in the host country.